RvanVeenendaal/Spreadsheet-Complexity-Analyser/README.md

 java -jar SpreadsheetComplexityAnalyser.jar to get the usage information.
 ## Contribute
-We would greatly appreciate contributions to this initiative.
-You can help improve the code, give feedback on our approach or otherwise contribute to the AIG.
+Even though our project ended and the AIG is disbanded, we would greatly appreciate contributions to this initiative.
+You can help improve the code and give feedback on our approach.
 Contributions are not limited to OPF members or archives, in the same way that preservation, spreadsheets and significant properties are not issues limited to OPF members or archives.
 ## Credits
 Thank you core AIG members: Kati Sein (NAE), Anders Bo Nielsen (DNA), Phillip Mike Toemmerholt (DNA), Frederik Holmelund Kjaerskov (DNA), Jacob Takema (KB/NANETH), Jonathan Tilbury (Preservica), Jack O'Sullivan (Preservica), Becky McGuinness (OPF) and Pepijn Lucker (NANETH).
 And thank you Carl Wilson (OPF) for getting the code to Github and sharing development best practices.